 It was hard to ignore Bitcoin in 2017.
 The cryptocurrency’s meteoric rise – from about $1,000 at the start of the year to about $20,000 as the year drew to a close – made everyone sit up and take notice.

 That trend has certainly turned heads among millennials, a group often seen as being reluctant to risk their hard earned cash on the stock market.
 Indeed, TD Ameritrade chief market strategist JJ Kinahan told CNBC: “People complain that we haven’t gotten millennials to trade.
 Maybe this isn’t the product I’d like people to start with, but this is the greatest opportunity we’ve had in the market to get people who weren’t traditionally interested in the market.”
+For more information be sure to check out crypto signals.

 So, why are younger people attracted to Bitcoin and its fellow cryptocurrencies?